$\mathrm{T}\overline{\mathrm{T}}$-deformed 1d Bose gas: Deformed spectrum I. -particle states

 In this subsection, we consider the deformation of other quantities under the $\rT\overline{\rT}$ deformation.
 In particular, we are interested in the deformed conserved charges and the average values of the current operators and the effective velocity. \paragraph{Deformed conserved charges} The eigenvalue of the deformed conserved charge $Q_a$ is given by

 We can write down the flow equation for the charge

-The quantities in the bracket is the expectation value of the \emph{generalized current operator}.
+The quantities in the bracket is the expectation value of the \emph{generalized current operator}, which is first introduced in \cite{Doyon:2016sqa}.
 Consider two conserved charges $Q_a$, $Q_b$ whose corresponding charge and current densities are $(q_a(x),j_a(x))$ and $(q_b(x),j_b(x))$ respectively.
 The generalized current $J_a^b(x)$ is defined by

 It is proven in \cite{2020PhRvX..10a1054B,Pozsgay:2019xak} that the expectation value of generalized current density is

 Therefore the flow equation (\ref{eq:flowLambda}) implies the following deformation for the conserved charges